Alluxio/alluxio/docs/en/operation/Metrics-System.md

 Grafana is a metics analytics and visualization software used for visualizing time series data.
 You can use Grafana to better visualize the various metrics that Alluxio collects.
-The software allows users to more easily see what's going on behind the scenes in Alluxio.
+The software allows users to more easily see changes memory, storage, and completed operations in Alluxio.

-Before configuring Grafana a monitoring tool must be set up that Grafana will pull metrics from.
-Alluxio supports exporting metrics to `Prometheus` and `Graphite`.
+Since Grafana does not collect metrics a monitoring tool must be set up for Grafana to pull metrics from.
+Alluxio supports exporting metrics to `Prometheus` and `Graphite`, and Grafana supports both too.

 ### Setting up Prometheus

 Install Prometheus using the instructions [here](https://prometheus.io/docs/prometheus/latest/installation/).

-After installing Prometheus, it must be configured to get metrics from Alluxio.
+After installing Prometheus, it must be configured to pull metrics from Alluxio.
 Next, put the following sections under the `scrape_configs:` section of the Prometheus configuration.

 ```